Running Time: 84 minutes

 When her little brother, Martin, experiences the same events that once tested her sanity, Rebecca works to unlock the truth behind the terror, which brings her face to face with an entity that has an attachment to their mother, Sophie.

-Earlier this year when I reviewed James Wan’s The Conjuring 2 I described it as a great big cheeseburger of a horror movie when compared to the fine fillet steak that Robert Eggers served up with The Witch, stay with me people!
-Wan served up a horror movie that delivered its scares quickly and cheaply but that didn’t mean they weren’t’ effective; whilst I still enjoyed the film it just didn’t have the same lasting effect on me as Eggers’ feature which really managed to get under my skin.
+When I reviewed James Wan’s The Conjuring 2 I described it as a great big cheeseburger of a horror movie when compared to the fine fillet steak that Robert Eggers served up with The Witch, stay with me people!
+Wan served up a horror movie that delivered its scares quickly and cheaply but that didn’t mean they weren’t’ effective; whilst I still enjoyed the film it just didn’t have the same lasting effect on me as Eggers’ feature which managed to get really under my skin.

 Lights Out follows a similar path to The Conjuring 2, unsurprisingly since James Wan is one of it’s producers.
 It takes a premise that’s perfect for a horror movie, a monster that can only attack you in darkness; like Wes Craven did with Nightmare On Elm Street, where else would children be safer than at home in their beds, Lights Out tries to play on our irrational fear of the dark and gives us a very rational reason to be terrified by it; but sadly the writers take this great concept and throw it into a very formulaic run of the mill horror movie that just becomes too confuddled as it tries to take us by the hand and explain everything.